 Sponsorships typically represent 40% to 60% of total income for large streamers and content creators, making proper reporting critical.
 Sponsorship payments are self-employment income reported on Schedule C. FTC disclosure requirements apply to all sponsored content, and violations carry penalties of up to $53,088 per violation.
 These penalties are NOT tax-deductible under IRC Section 162(f), which disallows deductions for fines paid to government agencies.
 On a related compliance note, AI-generated content is not copyrightable under Thaler v.
 Register of Copyrights (D.C.
 Circuit, March 2025), which may affect creators who use AI tools to produce sponsored content.
 If your sponsor contract requires original copyrightable work, AI-generated deliverables may not satisfy that obligation.

 Retirement and health insurance planning for self-employed gamers is often overlooked.
-A Solo 401(k) allows total contributions up to $72,000 for 2026 (employee elective deferrals of $23,500 plus employer profit-sharing contributions of up to 25% of net self-employment income).
-This is the single most powerful tax-deferral tool available to self-employed individuals.
-Self-employed health insurance premiums are 100% deductible as an above-the-line deduction under IRC Section 162(l), claimed on Form 7206.
-This deduction is available even if you do not itemize.
+A Solo 401(k) allows total combined contributions up to $72,000 TY2026 ($70,000 TY2025) per IRS Notice 2025-67, comprising employee elective deferrals of $24,500 TY2026 ($23,500 TY2025) plus employer profit-sharing contributions of up to 25% of net self-employment income.
+This is the single most powerful tax-deferral tool available to self-employed individuals federally - but note NJ does NOT allow a current-year deduction for these contributions (they create NJ basis recoverable in retirement).
+Self-employed health insurance premiums are 100% federal above-the-line deduction under IRC §162(l), claimed on Form 7206, available even if you do not itemize. **NJ does NOT conform to §162(l)** - NJ premiums deductible only as part of NJ medical-expense itemized subject to 2% NJ gross-income floor under N.J.S.A.
+54A:3-3.
 No esports player union currently exists, so there is no collective bargaining for health benefits or retirement plans.
 Every gaming professional is responsible for their own benefits planning.

 Several OBBBA provisions directly affect esports professionals starting in 2025 and 2026.
 Bonus depreciation is now permanently set at 100%, reversing the phase-down that was scheduled under the Tax Cuts and Jobs Act.
 The Qualified Business Income (QBI) deduction under Section 199A is also permanent, meaning eligible self-employed gamers can deduct up to 20% of qualified business income.
 The 1099 reporting thresholds were adjusted, including the $2,000 threshold for prizes mentioned above.
 For gamers who also engage in sports betting or gambling, OBBBA caps the gambling loss deduction at 90% of gambling winnings for tax years beginning in 2026, a significant change from the previous rule that allowed losses up to the full amount of winnings.
 The TCJA individual income tax rates are also now permanent.